Cultural and Media Studies BA

 artwork of figures holding mobile phones

-This interdisciplinary course explores cultural and media productions, practices and institutions in national, transnational and global contexts and across multiple subject areas, including philosophy, literature, sociology, (art) history, film and communication studies.
+You’ll explore cultural and media productions, practices and institutions in national, transnational and global contexts and across subject areas including philosophy, literature, sociology, art history, film, communication studies and digital humanities.

-A wide range of video-based professional courses are available to you to complement your academic portfolio.
+Over 16,000 courses are also available to you through LinkedIn Learning to complement your academic and professional portfolio.

 Course details